hladek/world/README.md

 ## Make your own game

 The game happens in a rectangular world.
-Each cell in the game world has state expressed as integer number.
-Your goal as a programmer is to modify rectangular world according to pressed keys.
+Your goal as a programmer is to the world according to pressed keys and internal game state.
-The library draws the world to screen.
+The library imploements the game loop and draws the world to screen.

 Your game consists of three functions.
 Each function can modify the world.